Two drown, five missing as migrants head for Greek island

 The migrants head to the Greek mainland and try to make their way north through the Balkans.
 Long lines snaked through southern Serbia by foot on Monday before jumping on trains and buses north to Hungary and the last leg of an increasingly desperate journey to western Europe.

-More than 2,300 people have died this year in attempts to reach Europe by boat, according to the International Organization for Migration, mainly on the much longer crossing from north Africa to Italy.

-Reporting By Angeliki Koutantou, writing by Michele Kambas; editing by David Stamp
+More than 2,300 people have died this year in attempts to reach Europe by boat, according to the International Organisation for Migration, mainly on the much longer crossing from north Africa to Italy.
+(Reporting By Angeliki Koutantou, writing by Michele Kambas; editing by David Stamp)